Art and Design Education

 The internship is a learning experience for museum educators.
 It provides students with an opportunity to apply academic knowledge and skills in a practical setting, while obtaining new knowledge and skills in preparation for practice in the field of museum education.
 Students deepen their knowledge about important applied aspects of the field, enhance their professional skills in a real-world context, build their professional network, and inform their career choices.
 Additional faculty-supervised activates provide the opportunity for an in-depth reflection on the internship experience.

 This course focuses on the pedagogical knowledge and skills necessary to teach diverse learners in public schools and other educational settings.
 Through fieldwork observations, readings, and discussion, students analyze and synthesize effective, evidence-based strategies for teaching and working effectively and inclusively with all school-age pupils.
 Students further challenge the dominant deficit model approach to teaching in diverse settings by recognizing and acknowledging student assets.
+This course includes 55 hours of fieldwork in a K-12 setting.

 This studio course investigates the close connection between the contemporary worlds of fashion and performance art.
 The use of narrative has become an important part of a fashion concept, just as it is in performance art.
 In fashion design, the body is much more than an instrument or a means; it is our expression in the world, the visible form of our intentions.
 This course explores an expanded definition of fashion to include the body's presentation in the public sphere through; research on the work of historical interdisciplinary artists, the design of objects to be worn by the human body that are performative, and the performance of these projects.